 How you delete invalid tokens depends on whether you’re using the “legacy” HTTP protocol or the new “v1” HTTP protocol.

 In late 2017 Firebase announced the new “HTTP v1” protocol for sending messages.
-The “legacy” protocol is still being used for various reasons, one of which is that it supports “device groups” and multicast messages.
+The “legacy” protocol is still being used for various reasons, one of which is its support for “device groups” and multicast messages.

-Multicast messages are messages being sent to multiple device tokens using one request to the FCM server:
+Multicast messages are messages that are sent to multiple device tokens using one request to the FCM server:

 A successful response looks like this:

 In this case the message was delivered to both devices.
 However, if one of the tokens were invalid, the response would look like this:

 This response doesn’t tell you which token failed, but that it was the second one you provided.
 In other words, your server needs to know which tokens it specified, and in what exact order.